 The new “Playback” controls in a tyBitmap will work with any UVWs on any surface, not just the particles of a tyFlow object.
 So you can bake particles to a 3rd party geometry format of your choice, and as long as the UVW coordinates are saved, the tyBitmap animation synchronization will still work the same.

 Start Frame: the starting offset frame of the sequence.

 Playback Rate: the rate at which frames will sequentially advance over time.

 Sync Frames to UVW.x value: controls whether frame time is synchronized to the current time of the timeline, or the UVW.x value of the sampled point on the geometry’s surface.

 A UVW.x value of 0 will tell the shader to sample from frame 0 of the sequence at that particular point on the surface.
-A UVW.x value of 15 will tell the shader to sample from frame 15 of the sequence at that particular point on the surface.
+A UVW.x value of 15 (if channel units is set to frames) will tell the shader to sample from frame 15 of the sequence at that particular point on the surface.
 Thus, by saving each particle’s age to its local UVW map override within tyFlow, you can precisely control animation playback on each particle using this texmap.